SLaGrave/adventofcode2024/README.md

   - Each year, there is one problem that get's built upon over several puzzles.
 It's often a bytecode or language based puzzle.
 I expect it will be the memory system started today.
   - Because of this, I wanted to make a system that is more easily expandable.
   - I also just like [pest.rs](https://pest.rs) and wanted an excuse to use it.

+- **I don't like my day 7 solution**
+  - It takes just a second to run part 2.
+  - Basically it grows 2^n (3^n in part 2) and I feel like there should be a way to make it better.